 Driving without insurance is a serious crime in Texas.
 If you are convicted, you could face severe penalties, including a fine, surcharge to your driver’s license, as well as possible license revocation and vehicle impoundment.

-Speak with our Belton criminal attorneys at The Law Office of Brett H. Pritchard to determine the best defense strategies to avoid a conviction in your case.
-Call 254-501-4040 or contact us online to receive a free consultation.
+Speak with our Belton criminal attorneys at the Law Office of Brett H. Pritchard to determine the best defense strategies to avoid a conviction in your case.
+Call us at (254) 781-4222 or contact us online to receive a FREE consultation.